biestro/biestro.github.io/content/posts/annealing/_index.md

 ## Applications: TSP

 Useful applications for the Simulated Annealing metaheuristic are combinatorial problems, such as the Travelling Salesman Problem.
 Here, the \\(\delta E\\) is interpreted as being proportional to the total distance of a loop starting from any point on the grid.

-{{< video src=tsp.mp4 width="600px" loop="true" autoplay="true" >}}
+This example is seen at the top of the page.

 <!-- ![TSP GIF](/images/waves/wave_barriers.gif) -->

+### More posts: